diodemusic/Shell/README.md

 # Shell

-Iimplementation of a shell for Linux in C++.
+Implementation of a shell for Linux in C++.

 ## Features